 Accommodation here is varied from budget hostels, apartments, to 3-star hotels centered around the beach and harbor.

-8. Sant Jordi de ses Salines, where to stay in Ibiza for beaches
+6. Sant Jordi de ses Salines, Ibiza Beach, staying near airport

 At the southernmost tip of Ibiza is the region of Se Salines.
 The area is famous for, and named after, its sprawling salt plains, designated a Natural Park of Ses Salines in 2001.
 Se Salines beach stretches from Sa Punta de Ses Portes and its sandbanks reach Sa Canal.